vighneshiyer/vighneshiyer.com/content/personal/fun_things/recipes.md

 +++
 title = "Recipes"
 date = 2024-03-23
+draft = false
+slug = "recipes-and-food"
+description = ""
 +++

-A bunch of random recipes I like or I thought were interesting.
+A bunch of recipes and cooking information I like or think is interesting.

 ## General Methodologies